Aunty Skates Is Breaking The ‘Toxic Aunty’ Stereotypes With Her Viral Skateboarding Videos

 Passion For Skateboarding

 Oorbee belongs from a skating community as well as skating family.
-Everyone in her family including her husband and her children skateboard and they’ve been documenting their journey from the past three years.
+Everyone in her family including her husband and her children skateboard and they’ve been documenting their journey from the past few years.
 She is someone who portrays the good side with some cool tricks but also shows the reality by posting videos of her dangerous falls.
 This definitely inspires you to buy a skateboard yourself but also keeps you attached with the reality along with warning you to be safe.

 Social Media Accounts